basnijholt/nijho.lt/content/post/nixos-cache/index.md

 I recently migrated my entire fleet to NixOS (read my [full migration story](/post/proxmox-migration/)).
 If you use NixOS for machine learning or heavy development, you've probably faced the dreaded "compiling from source" wall.

+I solved this by building a dedicated, automated build cache that effectively "pins" my entire fleet to a nightly snapshot.
+Here is how it works.

 {{% callout note %}}
 **Update:** I recently discovered that a significant part of my "CUDA nightmare" was due to a change in the official CUDA binary cache URL.
 It moved from `cuda-maintainers.cachix.org` to `https://cache.nixos-cuda.org`, and information about this was surprisingly sparse.